 Popular examples of indoor location services

-How does it work? – Wayfinding works through a combination of existing hardware infrastructure such as WiFi access points, BLE (Bluetooth low-energy) beacons, and geomagnetic positioning via end-users mobile devices.
+How does it work? – Digital wayfinding works through a combination of existing hardware infrastructure such as WiFi access points, BLE (Bluetooth low-energy) beacons, and geomagnetic positioning via end-users’ mobile devices.

-Use case – Wayfinding solutions serve as a means to primarily boost healthcare experiences for both patients and visitors, as well as staff.
-Variations of Wayfinding solutions provide a range of options to meet the existing level of technology experience or accessibility held by visitors and patients.
-By hosting wayfinding solutions healthcare venues can help visitors overcome the anxiety of getting lost, this means a better experience is provided for visitors and fewer staff interruptions occur.
+Use case – Digital Wayfinding solutions serve as a means to primarily boost visitor experiences for both patients and visitors, as well as staff.
+Variations of Wayfinding solutions provide a range of options to meet the existing level of technology experience or accessibility held by visitors.
+Hosting digital wayfinding solutions venues can help visitors overcome the anxiety of getting lost or missing appointments, which means a better experience is provided for visitors and fewer staff interruptions occur.

 How does it work? – WiFi infrastructure within venues uses access points to distribute network bandwidth for all users while retaining high levels of connectivity as people move around.
 WiFi networks can be connected to captive portals to allow for a greater understanding of the people moving within a venue.